kawmaiparis/my-cv/README.md

-# my-cv
+# My NEW  s h i n y   resume !
-My new shiny cv.
 Made this using Gravit Designer in Ubuntu.